huiwen99/HandWash/README.md

     To train the default model, run the following command:
     `python train.py`

+    To load in the best model: `wget https://storage.googleapis.com/dl-big-project/alexnet_128.pt`

     Optional parameters:
     `--arch`: set architecture (either `convlstm` or `alexnet` or `resnet50` or `custom`)